bekk/k8s-workshop/README.md

 3. Add the Google Kubernetes Engine (GKE) cluster context to the `kubectl` config:

     ```sh
-    gcloud container clusters get-credentials cloudlabs-241212 --region=europe-north1
+    gcloud container clusters get-credentials cloudlabs-25 --region=europe-north1
     ```

 4. Confirm successful `kubectl` setup by running `kubectl get namespaces`.

 5. An online UI is available at [kube-dashboard.cloudlabs-gcp.no](https://kube-dashboard.cloudlabs-gcp.no).
 It requires an authentication token.
-Run `kubectl auth print-access-token` to generate a token, and copy it to online UI to log in.
+Run `gcloud auth print-access-token` to generate a token, and copy it to online UI to log in.

 ## Your first pod - the imperative way